 The Atglen Public Library was formed as a non-profit Pennsylvania Corporation in 1945 and received its tax exemption as a 501(c)3 public charity in 1986.
 About half of our operating budget comes from state, county, and local government sources and from fines and fees we collect for our services.
 The remaining half of our budget comes from individual donations and fundraising events, including Designer Bag Bingo, Di-Atglen Alley Wizard Faire, and Atglen Community Day.
 All donations are tax-deductible.

 There is some evidence of a book-sharing club in Atglen as early as 1885, formed by Rev. Algernon Marcellus of Penningtonville Presbyterian Church, and a “circulating library” founded by Mrs. Carleton Young about 1916, where members purchased a book each year and lent their books to each other every two weeks.
 A public meeting was held in April 1945 to form a public library.
-Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left in the will of Mrs. Tacie Fawkes, the housekeeper of Thomas Whitson, to form a library.
-The Library moved to its present location in 1996.
+Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left by Mrs. Tacie Fawkes, the housekeeper of Thomas Whitson, to form a library.
+The old Borough Hall was destroyed by fire in 1994, and the Library moved to its present location in 1996.